j14chambers/30days30sites/README.md

 ### Day 2: Event Inivation

 The event inivation shows a wedding invitation.
+This site has multiple pages.
+This site includes a form on the RVSP page and a gallery on the gallery page.
+Bootstrap was used on this site.

 ### Day 3: Tourist Attraction

 This webpage features the Yellowstone National Park.
 All information and images are taken from the offical site.
+Bootstrap was used in this for the social icons.
+This also makes this site good for smaller screens, but not really mobile responsive.

 ### Day 4: Restaurant Menu

 For this webpage I used a restaurant in Huntsville, Al called Drakes.
 I put a few of their menu items together into this webpage.
+This site is the most mobile responsive site that I have made.
+This site was made with mobile responsive in mind.

 ### Day 5: Product Site

 I used the HP Spectre for the product.
 I kept the same color scheme for the webpage.
-Most of the content of this page comes from hp.
+All of the content of this page comes from hp.
+This site takes the information from HP and images from the web to bring a nice look for this product.
+I wanted to see if I can duplicate the HP Spectre page and make changes to it.

 ### Day 6: Book/Author

 The book used for this is Branded by Keary Taylor.
 There is a book summary, reivews, where to buy, and a short paragraph about the author.
+This page shows a good choice of fonts, colors and layout.

 ### Day 7: Movie/Trailer

 The movie is Iron Man, using all 3 movies in this site.
+All information on this site came from wikipedia and marvel.com.
+Images are from the web.
+I believe that the layout is nicely exectued on this site.
+The font and the colors work well together.

 ### Day 8: Celebrity Fan Page

+I am fan of Supernatural.
+So here is the fan page dedicated to Dean, Sam, and Castiel.
+This

 ### Day 9: Children's Toy/Game

+Mononpoly.
+Who doesn't love the game that ruin a lot of friendships.
+A basic page with background on th game.

 ### Day 10: Photographer